Italy populists revive government plans

 He appeared to have suspended his own efforts to form an interim administration and could instead be giving Five Star and the League a second chance, says BBC Rome correspondent James Reynolds.

-31 May: Five Star and the League say they have agreed to restart coalition negotiations.
+31 May: Five Star and the League said they had agreed to restart coalition negotiations.

 "All the conditions have been met for a M5S-League government," a joint statement from the party leaders said.